Data Protection in Sri Lanka

 The PDPA requires controllers and processors which are not public authorities to appoint a Data Protection Officer (“DPO”) where their core activities consist of:

-3. processing which results in a risk of harm to the rights of the data subjects protected under the PDPA.
+• processing which results in a risk of harm affecting the rights of the data subjects protected under the PDPA as may be determined by the Authority by way of guidelines made under the PDPA.

 The specific responsibilities of the DPO as per the PDPA includes:

-• advising controllers or processers on data processing requirements;
+• advising controllers or processers on data processing obligations or requirements;

-• ensuring on behalf of the controller or processor that the requirements of the PDPA are met;
+• advising the controller or processor on complying with the provisions of the PDPA;

-• enabling capacity building of staff engaging in data processing operations;
+• facilitating capacity building of staff engaging in data processing operations;

-• advice on personal data protection impact assessments; and
+• advising on personal data protection impact assessments; and

-• co-operation and compliance with all directives and instructions issued by the Authority.
+• co-operating and complying with all directives and instructions issued by the Authority.

 Continue reading